Mortgages

 Should I Pay Down Extra Principal To Qualify For A Mortgage Refinance?

 You may want to pay down extra principal to qualify for a mortgage refinance.
 When mortgage rates are low, paying down principal to qualify for a lower mortgage rate is a smart move.
 The return on your capital could actually be quite high.
-But when mortgages are high, as they still are, they paying down
+But when mortgages are high, as they still are today, they paying

 Should I Pay Down Extra Principal To Qualify For A Mortgage Refinance?
 Read More »